Schalkez/portfolio/src/content/blog/en/dev-ai-orchestrator.md

 You’ve probably seen this (or been this person):

 ### Scene 1: The Copy-Paste Guy

 > "Hey ChatGPT, build me a login page."
-→ Gets 200 lines that run… but one small change collapses everything.
+> → Gets 200 lines that run… but one small change collapses everything.

 ### Scene 2: The Anti-AI Person

 > "AI is dumb, the code is trash."
-→ While the prompt was literally: "build an ecommerce website".
+> → While the prompt was literally: "build an ecommerce website".

 Sounds familiar, right? 😄
 AI isn’t dumb — you just haven’t learned how to work with it.

 ---

-## 🎯 Truth: AI is like a super-fast junior dev
+## 🎯 The truth: AI is your lightning-fast junior dev squad

 What it’s great at:

 - ⚡ Writes code fast
 - 😴 Never needs a break
 - 💸 Doesn’t ask for a raise

 What it needs from you:

 - ✅ A clear goal
 - 🔍 Careful review
 - 🧠 Guidance toward the right approach

 That’s exactly how I use AI every day.